6 Easy Ways to Teach Kids to Show Gratitude this Easter

 They can even use the clipart to make their own designs.
 This is a fabulous activity for helping students identify positive character traits and get in the habit of looking for them.

-Make giving compliments fun by participating in our kindness challenge!
+Keep reinforcing your compliment activity well after Easter is over with these fun bookmarks that double as a kindness challenge!
 It gives students such a buzz pretending to be a secret agent as they sneak off to the library to hide compliment bookmarks for unsuspecting schoolmates to find.

 This activity is a hit with all ages.
 They'll be begging you to do it again and again!